3rd Trimester

 Sleep Challenges

-Finding comfortable positions becomes harder; consider a pregnancy pillow
+Finding comfortable positions becomes harder; a pregnancy pillow can help

 Lightning Crotch

-Sharp pains in pelvis as baby's head presses on nerves and your pelvis gradually widens
+Sharp pains in the pelvis as baby's head presses on nerves and your pelvis gradually widens

-Your antenatal appointments become more frequent in the third trimester - typically every 2-3 weeks.
-Your healthcare provider will monitor your blood pressure, baby's growth, heart rate and position.
-Do not skip appointments even if you feel well - they are crucial for detecting any complications early.
+Your antenatal appointments become more frequent in the third trimester, typically every 2–3 weeks.
+Your healthcare provider will monitor your blood pressure, baby's growth, heart rate, and position.
+Do not skip appointments even if you feel well, as they are crucial for detecting any complications early.

 Get to know your baby's normal pattern.
-If you notice a significant decrease or increase in movement, contact your midwife or GP immediately.
+If you notice a significant decrease or change in movement, contact your midwife or go to your maternity assessment unit immediately.
+Do not wait until the next day.

-Channel that nesting energy wisely!
 Start washing baby clothes, setting up the nursery, and packing your hospital bag.
-But do not overdo it - delegate heavy tasks and take regular breaks.
-This is also a good time to buy and install the car seat and ensure you know how to use it properly.
+Do not overdo it though - delegate heavy tasks and take regular breaks.
+This is also a good time to install the car seat and ensure you know how to use it correctly.

-• Signs of preterm labour: regular contractions, pelvic pressure, backache
+• Signs of preterm labour: regular contractions, pelvic pressure, or backache

 • Vaginal bleeding or fluid leakage